PLEASE NOTE: Winter CSA discounts are over for 2020, but please stop by our farmstand or the New Milford Farmer’s market

 You choose the produce that you want, subject to availability as crops go in or out of season.
 Produce is priced at our farmers market prices, and you automatically reiceve your discount when you use your harvest card.
 After you have selected your share, our staff checks you out, and you use your CSA card to debit the share from your account.
-Your money rolls over to the next season, and we also accept CSA cards at the New Milford summer and winter farmers market.
+Your funds roll over to the next season, and we also accept CSA cards at the New Milford summer and winter farmers market.

 Our CSA has lots of benefits for you: a discount over our market prices, no penalty for missing weeks, lots of choices on what crops and amounts make sense for your family, and you get out into the fields for our PYO crops.